GoogleCloudPlatform/terraform-example-foundation-app/foundation-extension/4-projects/README.md

 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation-app/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
 1. Copy terraform wrapper script `cp ../terraform-example-foundation-app/build/tf-wrapper.sh . ` to the root of your new repository (modify accordingly based on your current directory).
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.
-1. Commit changes with `git add .` and `git commit -m 'Your message'`.

 ### Run terraform locally
 1. You will need to only once manually plan + apply the `shared` pipeline environments since `development`, `non-production` and `production` will depend on it.